grafana/grafana/docs/sources/panels/calculation-types.md

 # Reference: Calculation types

-Refer to the following list of calculations you can perform in Grafana.
-You can find these calculations in the **Transform** tab and in the bar gauge, gauge, and stat visualizations.
+You can perform the following calculations in Grafana.
+Navigate to the **Transform** tab and in the bar gauge, gauge, and stat visualizations.

 | Calculation                     | Description                                                       |
 | :------------------------------ | :---------------------------------------------------------------- |